Overview

 If you are eligible to apply, you will see the application form in My Student Record.
 Go to the scholarships section to start your application.

-The application form will ask you to select the priority groups you are in and to upload evidence for each of the groups you select.
+The application form will only ask you about the priority groups that require supporting evidence.
+You will need to upload evidence for each of the priority groups you select.

 You must read the terms and conditions document before applying.
 This lists the evidence you will need to provide for each priority group.